kaguyalol/UC-BerkeleyCS61b-2014/recap/recap9.md

   - Don't work with primitive types

 5. Field Shadowing
+  - Static methods _can’t_ use dynamic method lookup or overriding, so they use shadowing instead
   - The choice of methods is dictated by the _dynamic_type_ of an object
   - The choice of fields is dictated by the _static_type_ of a variable or object
     ```java